 After you choose your builder, they will schedule a design consultation to walk you through your options.
 You'll need to plan your selections carefully, so you'll make sure to stay within your budget.
 Here are a few choices you’ll make:

-It’s easy to get caught up in the details and drive up the cost of your home.
-When thinking about upgrades, choose features that will add to the value of your home.
+It’s easy to get caught up in the details and drive up the cost of your home, but Gordon recommends selecting features that will add to the value of your home.